ampproject/amphtml/spec/amp-html-templates.md

 ## API

-AMP elements can use `AMP.renderTemplate(templateElement, data)` method to render a template.
+AMP elements can use `templates.renderTemplate` methods to render a template.
 It is up to a specific AMP element how `templateElement` and `data` are provided.

 ## Templates